 northern track to pass by and get a look at the 'great and the good'.

 At this point, the VIPs got out of their open-topped

 carriages to socialise and stretch their legs - despite being warned

 against this by railway officials.
 The duke remained in his carriage,

 acknowledging greetings from his fellow travellers.

-other trains, led by George Stephenson's Rocket, were advancing
+realised that the other trains, led by George Stephenson's

-back aboard their own carriages, leaving Huskisson
+began to scramble back aboard their own carriages, leaving Huskisson

 as the last person standing on the ground, with his hand on the open

 approaching locomotive, and the engineer shouted out to him.